ariel-waisman/jeakfrw.github.io/index.md

 Plugins can communicate with the framework via an extensive plugin API which covers every part of the framework and provides stable and reliable contracts for plugin developers to work with.

 #### For hosting providers
-The Jeak framework is completely free to use (M.I.T. licensed) even commercially.
+The Jeak framework project is completely free to use (M.I.T. licensed) even commercially.
-We distribute all installation archives with extensive license information about our dependencies.
+We distribute all installation archives with extensive license information about our dependencies (__please check their licenses too, as we cannot give reliable legal advice__).
-_If you integrate the framework into your hosting business, feel free to ask for a partnership for exclusive support!_
+_If you integrate the framework into your hosting business, feel free to ask for a partnership._

 ### How does Jeak accomplish this?
 The framework contains many services that plugins can utilize to do what they need to do.